 Much like many other anglers, I have often wondered about the gender of the carp I have caught, as it is anything but easy to determine the sex of this fish species.
 As I got more curious, I started to do some research on the commonly asked question: how to tell if a carp is male or female?

-From late summer all the way up to the spawning season, male carp will excrete milt and female carp smaller amounts of eggs if light pressure on the stomach or genital area is applied.
-Right after the spawning, one can determine the gender by checking the carp’s vent; males have narrow and concave ones, while females will have rounder and convex vents.
+From late summer all the way up to the spawning season, male carp will excrete milt and female carp smaller amounts of eggs.
+Right after the spawning, one can determine the gender by checking the carp’s vent; males have narrow and concave ones, while females have rounder and convex vents.

 In order to find out all the ways of telling male and female carp apart, all you have to do is continue to read this article.

 Pro Tip: If you are new to carp fishing and want to learn about all the basics of this wonderful sport, make sure to check out a comprehensive and helpful beginner’s guide on Amazon here.

 While determining the gender of a carp can be somewhat more difficult after the spawning season, it is rather easy before the fish have spawned.
 Luckily, the carp’s pre-spawning period starts extremely early and actually covers most months of the year!

 So, between August or September and May or June, which is when most carp in the northern hemisphere will spawn, the easiest way of telling male and female carp apart is by checking their reproductive products, which will be milt, or sperm, in males, and eggs in females.